 - AT&T phones must be unlocked before they will work on Ting.

 - Sprint phones that can work on the GSM network will also need to be unlocked.
-Check Sprint's unlocking policy for a list of phones that are eligible for a Domestic SIM Unlock.
+Check Sprint's unlocking policy for a list of eligible phones for a Domestic SIM Unlock.

-Note about Sprint MSL Unlocking: Phones that are eligible for an MSL unlock will have much lower levels of compatibility with our GSM network.
+Note about Sprint MSL Unlocking: Phones eligible for an MSL unlock will have much lower levels of compatibility with our GSM network.
 If you have a phone that can only be MSL unlocked, we recommend you use it on our CDMA network or find a different phone to use on our GSM network.

 Ignore the "foreign SIM card" warning

 If you have a Verizon phone and you see a "foreign SIM" warning, but your phone is functioning normally on the Ting network, you can ignore this warning.
 This error is normal on many phones coming from Verizon and just means that the SIM card is from a different provider.

 Make sure your SIM card is installed correctly